Chem 1131

 [1] This material is review.
 It will not be presented as a formal lecture; however, you are responsible for the reading and problems!

 [2] The section on Coordination compounds includes readings from other texts.
 Material in Chapter 9, "Structures & Isomers" will be covered as a self-directed group problem set.
-Supplementary material will be available by 3/19; problems will be discussed in class 3/28 & 3/30.
+A class decision just before break will determine which chapter(s) we’ll cover in the last three weeks: 11, 12 13 or 16.